-Ben Shahn was born in Kaunas, Lithuania in 1898.
+Ben Shahn was born in Kaunas, Lithuania on 12th September, 1898.
 His family emigrated to America in 1904 and after he completed his schooling, Shahn became a lithographer's apprentice.
 Shahn continued his studies at night school and eventually attended New York University and the National Academy of Design (1917-21).

 In the 1920s Shahn became a Social Realist and his work was often inspired by news reports.
 Text and lettering formed an integral part of his designs.